Dhananjay013/SecureNet/README.md

    - Snort is used to detect potential network intrusions and malicious IP traffic.

 2. **Machine Learning-Based Classification**
-   - Files that pass through YARA and Snort undergo feature extraction and classification using a machine learning model.
+   - Files that reamained undetected through YARA and Snort undergo feature extraction and classification using a machine learning model.
    - If classified as malware or suspicious, the files are forwarded to CAPEv2 for further analysis.
    - If a file is classified as benign, it is discarded.